smic29/spicement/dev_notes.md

 require 'factory_bot_rails'
 # After the built-in comment to "add additional require below this line"
 ```
+### Implementation
+#### Models
+- 83 examples on Day 4.
+Tests were implemented alongside model associations, validations, and basic methods.

 ## Processes Learned
 ### Scoping with devise